55sketch/gsx2json/readme.md

 This will update live with changes to the spreadsheet.

 ### Parameters

+**api_key (required):** The API key set up in your Google developer account.
+You must also enable the Google Sheets API and set up a service account.

 **id (required):** The ID of your document.
 This is the big long aplha-numeric code in the middle of your document URL.